 Finally John underwent open heart surgery where an artery that they took out of his left forearm was used to create two bypasses for his heart.
 He was told that walking saved his legs from having to be amputated and ultimately his life as the bypasses were performed on his heart connecting arteries he grew by walking.
 John has spent the entire first quarter of 2018 in cardiac rehab and is slowing getting back to writing, creating and producing.
 He still can not believe that the incredible surgeons at Saint Francis Hospital were able to complete all three surgeries that were all life and limb threatening without unwanted side effects like a heart attack, stroke, or worse.
 The nursers once again were John’s angels on earth.

-John is now back to walking and is producing a reality series called John Dowling Interviews which is filmed on location when John is walking, and is enjoying sharing model citizens stories as he grows arteries and pays it forward any way he can.
+John is now shooting again and offering advice and coaching to singles with his new project LongIslandMatchmaking.com , and is enjoying sharing model citizens stories as he grows arteries and pays it forward any way he can.
 Live in Gratitude.
 Pay it Forward.
 Cherish your Chapters Of Love.